Books

 The Spiritual Dynamic in Modern Art: Art History Reconsidered, 1800 to the Present

 The history of modern art has generally been understood as a grand leap away from tradition, religion, and conventional norms, yielding decidedly secular art.
 Yet a majority of the prominent modern artists in every period had strong interests in the spiritual dimension of life, which they expressed in the new art forms they created.
-The Spiritual Dynamic in Modern Art draws on direct statements by scores of leading artists – cited from little known historical documentation as well as contemporary interviews – to demonstrate that spirituality, far from being inconsequential in the terrain of modern art, is generative.
-This magisterial overview insightfully presents, for the first time, a chronological survey of the major art movements that weaves together spiritual profiles of numerous leading artists and situates their stories within the cultural context of each period.
+The Spiritual Dynamic in Modern Art challenges the dominant narrative of denial by presenting hundreds of little-known direct statements by scores of leading artists – cited from overlooked historical documentation as well as contemporary interviews – to demonstrate that spirituality, far from being inconsequential in the terrain of modern art, is generative.
+This overview insightfully presents, for the first time, a chronological survey of the major art movements that weaves together spiritual profiles of numerous leading artists and situates their stories within the cultural context of each period.
 The result is a significantly expanded understanding of the cultural history of modern art.

 Relational Reality